lijh8/Swift-C/README.md

 # Swift-C
-Swift Calls C function from shared library (.so)
+Swift Calls C function from shared library

 It can be your own library or system library like libc.so